Meeta Raval

 Biography

-Current & recent appearances include Bianca La Rondine for Zurich Opera, Mother Hänsel und Gretel for Opera Holland Park, Cio Cio San Madama Butterfly, Donna Elvira Don Giovanni, and Kadra in Will Todd’s Migrations - all for Welsh National Opera.
+Forthcoming & recent appearances include Anna/Eva Chamberlain in Dorman’s Wahnfried for Longborough Festival Opera, opera highlights concerts with Welsh National Opera, Bianca La Rondine for Zurich Opera, Mother Hänsel und Gretel for Opera Holland Park, Cio Cio San Madama Butterfly, Donna Elvira Don Giovanni, and Kadra in Will Todd’s Migrations - all for Welsh National Opera.

 Meeta’s recent roles include Eshal in Mohammed Fairouz’s Al Wasl, at Dubai Opera in a collaboration with Welsh National Opera, Gerhilde and cover Sieglinde in Die Walküre at Longborough Festival Opera, the title role in Gustav Holst’s Savitri for the Leeds Opera Festival, Serena Porgy and Bess at Kazan Opera Theater, Nedda I Pagliacci for Welsh National Opera, Cio Cio San in Annilese Miskimmon’s production of Madama Butterfly for Glyndebourne Opera Festival, Cio Cio San in Anthony Minghella’s production of Madama Butterfly at both English National Opera and Welsh National Opera, Leonora Il trovatore for Zomeropera Alden Biesen and Ópera de Oviedo, Girl in Kurt Weill's Rise and Fall of the City of Mahagonny, cover of Elisabetta Don Carlos, and cover of Manon Manon Lescaut for the Royal Opera House, Serena Porgy and Bess at Shalyapin Festival in Kazan, and Donna Anna Don Giovanni for Opera North and Welsh National Opera.